Agoric/agoric-sdk/packages/swing-store/docs/data-export.md

   getArtifact(name) { // return blob of artifact data },
 };
 const { hostStorage } = importSwingStore(exporter, dirPath);
-hostStorage.commit();
+// Update any hostStorage as needed await hostStorage.commit();
+await hostStorage.close();
-// now the swingstore is fully populated
+// now the populated swingstore can be re-opened using `openSwingStore``
 ```

-Once the new SwingStore is fully populated with the previously-exported data, the host application can use `makeSwingsetController()` to build a kernel that will start from the exported state.
+Once the new SwingStore is fully populated with the previously-exported data, the host application can update any host specific state before committing and closing the SwingStore. `importSwingStore` returns only the host facet of the SwingStore instance, as it is not suitable for immediate execution.

 ## Optional / Historical Data